tomsaleeba/swarm-rest/README.md

 ./tests/tests.py http://swarmapi.ausplots.aekos.org.au
 ```

+## Modifying our copy of the schema
+In the set up steps, we first sync the schema, then sync the data then run our script to create the bits we
+need.
+Future data syncs won't touch the schema, which means our script can make changes -- like adding row
+level security or granting access -- to our copy of the schema.
+If you ever do another sync of the schema, you
+*must* re-run the script.
+If it re-running doesn't work for any reason, you can recover by killing the PG
+container and starting again:

+  1. stop the stack
+      ```bash
+      docker-compose down
+      ```
+  1. destroy the volume from the postgres container
+      ```bash
+      docker volume rm swarm-rest_swarm-pgdata
+      ```
+  1. continue with the steps in the initial setup starting from running the `start-or-restart.sh` script

 ## Stopping the stack
 The stack is designed to always keep running, even after a server restart, until you manually stop it.
+The
-The data for postgres and ElasticSearch are stored in Docker data volumes.
-This means you can stop and destroy the stack, but **keep the data** with:
+data for postgres and ElasticSearch are stored in Docker data volumes.
+This means you can stop and destroy the
+stack, but **keep the data** with:
 ```bash
 docker-compose down
 ```